What are pituitary tumors?

 have any symptoms until the tumor is a certain size.
 When the tumor is big enough,

-pituitary cells.
+on normal pituitary cells.
 This leads to symptoms caused by decreased hormone production.

 Prolactin-producing tumors (prolactinomas)